Peter Kallin, President

 BA, Yale College, MS, Conservation, School of Natural Resources, U of Michigan, MA, Sociology/Social Psy/Human Ecology, University of Michigan, President Emeritus & Board, Maine Lakes; Western Foothills Land Trust, Board; Upland Headwaters Alliance, Board; Waterford Comprehensive Planning committees McWain Pond Assoc., Past Pres.; Newton, MA, Conservators; Past Pres.
 Crooked R. Watershed; Career Civil Servant: USEPA & Federal Water Pollution Control Administration; USDI, Bureau of Outdoor Recreation & National Park Service, Resource Planning; White House

-Margaret Stander Shannon, Program Director, LakeSmart and Policy
+Margaret Stander Shannon, Executive Director, Program Director, LakeSmart and Policy

 Mary Kerwood, Bookkeeper